By Jake Smith

 One of the most amazing things to do on a trip in London is take a trip to somewhere where you can see across the landscape of the city.
 You may want to pay for a trip to the top of The Shard, the tallest building in western europe, or simply walk up to the top of Primrose Hill in regents park.
 Parliament Hill in Hampstead Heath also has brilliant views over London’s Skyline.

 See our selection of the Best views in London

 5. Art and History

 Once you step into the historical city of London, you are never far away from some famous history or art.
 To see some of Britain’s famous faces from the past, take a trip to the National Portrait Gallery.
-Visit the Natural History Museum for Dinosaur fossils and artifacts from the first ever british explorers.
+Visit the Natural History Museum for Dinosaur fossils and artefacts from the first ever British explorers.
 There is also a huge whale skeleton hung on the roof as you walk in through the door.
 If you after some weird and wonderful modern art then head to the Tate Modern on Southbank to challenge your mind to some interesting and questionable pieces of art.

 See also our post about Best Museums in London